 Example 2

-Using the trapezoid method, we calculate the value of the definite integral ∫ 1 2 1 12 x 4 + 1 3 x - 1 60 d x with an accuracy of 0 , 01 .
+Using the trapezoidal method, we calculate the value of the definite integral ∫ 1 2 1 12 x 4 + 1 3 x - 1 60 d x with an accuracy of 0.01.

 Solution

-Find n , which is equal to the number of split points of the integration segment, using the inequality for estimating the absolute error δ n ≤ m a x x ∈ [ a ; b ] f "" (x) (b - a) 3 12 n 2 .
-We will do it in the following way: we will find the values n for which the inequality m a x x ∈ [ a ; b ] f "" (x) (b - a) 3 12 n 2 ≤ 0 , 01 .
-Given n, the trapezoid formula will give us an approximate value of a certain integral with a given accuracy.
+Let us find n, which is equal to the number of points of partition of the integration segment, using the inequality for estimating the absolute error δ n ≤ m a x x ∈ [ a ; b ] f "" (x) · (b - a) 3 12 n 2 .
+We will do this as follows: we will find the values of n for which the inequality m a x x ∈ [ a ; b ] f "" (x) · (b - a) 3 12 n 2 ≤ 0.01.
+Given n, the trapezoidal formula will give us an approximate value of the definite integral with a given accuracy.

 First, let's find the largest value of the modulus of the second derivative of the function on the interval [ 1 ; 2].

-In the given example, the process of finding m a x x ∈ [ a ; b ] f "" (x) turned out to be rather simple.
-In complex cases, for calculations, you can refer to the largest and smallest values of the function.
-After considering this example, we present an alternative method for finding m a x x ∈ [ a ; b ] f "" (x) .
+In the example given, the process of finding m a x x ∈ [ a ; b ] f "" (x) turned out to be quite simple.
+In complex cases, you can use the largest and smallest values of the function to perform calculations.
+After considering this example, we will present an alternative method for finding m a x x ∈ [ a ; b ] f "" (x) .

-The number of elementary intervals into which the integration segment is divided n is a natural number.
-For calculation behavior, let's take n equal to six.
-Such a value of n will allow us to achieve the specified accuracy of the trapezoid method with a minimum of calculations.
+The number of elementary intervals into which the integration segment n is divided is a natural number.
+For the calculation behavior, we take n equal to six.
+This value of n will allow us to achieve the specified accuracy of the trapezoidal method with a minimum of calculations.

 Let's calculate the step: h = b - a n = 2 - 1 6 = 1 6 .

-Find nodes x i = a + i h , i = 1 , 0 , . . . , n , we determine the values of the integrand at these nodes:
+Let's find the nodes x i = a + i · h, i = 1, 0, . . . , n , we determine the values of the integrand at these nodes:

 We write the calculation results in the form of a table: